©2004-2014 Protecting Earhart ©2007-2019

 Admittedly, I crossed the line a few times while making it, not to mention my small cast and crew ensemble was grossly underpaid

 and the clean-up wasn't so great to contend with.
-But it was a fun experience for all.
+But it was a fun experience just the same.

 In subsequent years I shot a few more short films and ever since then my professional career